 Step 2: Wash Your Bean & Jars

-After the ends are snapped off, you will want to wash them thoroughly, removing any dirt.
+After the ends are snapped off, you will want to wash them thoroughly, removing any dirt with cold water.
 At this time, put a pot of water on the stove to boil.

 You also will want to clean your jars.
 When you use a pressure canner, there is no need to boil or sterilize the jars beforehand.
-Just clean them and inspect for cracks and chips.
+Just clean them with hot soapy water and inspect for cracks and chips.

 Step 3: Fill Your Jars

 Once cleaned, it is time to fill up your jars!
 The jars fill better when the green beans are between one and two inches long.
 I found that 1-inch pieces work best in the jars and allow you to fill them up adequately without losing space.

 Fill the jars up, leaving one-inch headspace at the top.
 Headspace is important for pressure canning!